cysouw/diathesis/text/c09_adverbials.md

 ### --- [ PBJ > Ø ] --- *Resultativ Delokativ* {.unnumbered}

-### [ NAL | NA– ] *los/fest- *Transitive location drop {#sec:adverbial-antiresultative}
+### [ NAL | NA– ] *los/fest/frei-* Transitive location drop {#sec:adverbial-antiresultative}

+=> frei

 The locational prepositional phrase is obligatory present with verbs that describe making a connection, like *binden* 'to tie' [@next a,b].
-In contrast, when adding a resultative, like *los* 'loose' in *losbinden* 'to untie' [@next c,d], then the locational phrase is not obligatory anymore.
+In contrast, when adding a resultative, like *los-* 'loose' in *losbinden* 'to untie' [@next c,d], then the locational phrase is not obligatory anymore.
 This diathesis is only attested with the preverbials *los-* 'loose' and *fest-* 'tight'.
 For the parallel diathesis with preverbs, see [@sec:preverb-transitive-antiresultative].
+The preverbial *fest-* is also used for a different, but closely related diathesis (see [@sec:adverbial-fest]).

 ::: ex
 a.
 Ich binde den Hund an die Leine.